 Lack of nutrients can result in undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
 (Malnutrition also includes overnutrition.)
 Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more , which can lead to deficiency syndromes (eg, kwashiorkor Primary PEU , pellagra Niacin Deficiency Dietary niacin deficiency (causing pellagra) is uncommon in countries with low rates of food insecurity.
 Clinical manifestations include the three Ds: localized pigmented rash (dermatitis);... read more ).
 Excess intake of macronutrients can lead to obesity Obesity Obesity is excess body weight, defined as a body mass index (BMI) of ≥ 30 kg/m2.
 Complications include cardiovascular disorders (particularly in people with excess abdominal fat)... read more and related disorders; excess intake of micronutrients can be toxic.
-Also, the balance of various types of nutrients, such as how much unsaturated vs saturated fat is consumed, can influence the development of disorders.
+Also, the balance of various types of nutrients, such as how much unsaturated versus saturated fat is consumed, can influence the development of disorders.

 Macronutrients constitute the bulk of the diet and supply energy and many essential nutrients.
 Carbohydrates, proteins (including essential amino acids), fats (including essential fatty acids), macrominerals, and water are macronutrients.
 Carbohydrates, fats, and proteins are interchangeable as sources of energy; fats yield 9 kcal/g (37.8 kJ/g); proteins and carbohydrates yield 4 kcal/g (16.8 kJ/g).

-Complex carbohydrates are composed of three or more monosaccharides bonded together, which are then broken down into monosaccharides.
+Complex carbohydrates are composed of three or more monosaccharides bonded together, which are then broken down into monosaccharides during digestion.
 Complex carbohydrates increase blood glucose levels more slowly but for a longer time.